 Your support for the library will strengthen and expand our mission to serve everyone in our service area.
 Your support is requested for outreach programs, collections, and special projects.
 Your support will demonstrate your appreciation for and understanding of the value in a civilized society of access to information

 There are many ways you can donate to and help the library.

 Please do not leave donated books in the book drop or in bags or boxes outside.
 They will be disposed of.

-When we resume accepting book donations, we have some guidelines to follow so that we aren't overwhelmed with lots of books we cannot use.
+We have some guidelines to follow so that we aren't overwhelmed with lots of books we cannot use.

 When we receive book donations, we usually receive several boxes that people have cleaned out of their garage, basement, attic, etc. Most often, these books are decades old and dirty, dusty and moldy.
 While we appreciate the thought, these donations create a lot of extra work for volunteers and staff.
 The books must be gone through one by one to check for the condition.
 If they are dirty, moldy, very yellowed pages, writing in the book, we cannot keep the book.
 We also look at the copyright dates.
 If the book is over 5 years old, generally we will not keep it.
 There are a few exceptions to this, such as if it is considered a classic book.
 We also look at the condition of the cover and spine.
 If the book looks old, we cannot use it.
 If the spine is broken, the book needs to be discarded.
 We also cannot take encyclopedias, any book with dated material such as Farmers Almanac, computer books, textbooks, and so forth.
 Anything where the information changes frequently, we don't take.